This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 FAQ

-Why is my infant car seat hard to get out of the base?
+Why is my car seat base so hard to remove from the car?

 Sharing is caring!